Charles Francis Adams Jr.: Historian

 In 1875, he published an essay on "The Granger Movement" in the North American Review.
 It exposed the railroad rate rigging and monopoly practices that prompted the movement.

 Adams also wrote an autobiography, completed in 1912 and published posthumously in 1916.
 At the beginning of the autobiography is a memorial address about Adams written by Henry Cabot Lodge.

 Philanthropic activity

 Massachusetts Park Commission

 From 1893 to 1895, he was chairman of the Massachusetts Park Commission, and as such took a prominent part in planning the present park system of the state.
 He was influential in establishing the Blue Hills Reservation and the Middlesex Fells Reservation.

 Single-tax supporter

-In 1900, he wrote a letter to the President of the Massachusetts Single Tax League, declaring himself a supporter of the reform Henry George had proposed, which would later be known as Georgism.
+In 1900, he wrote an open letter to the President of the Massachusetts Single Tax League, declaring himself a supporter of the reform Henry George had proposed, which would later be known as Georgism.
 An excerpt of that letter appeared in The Outlook, December 15, 1900.